Vagus nerve: Function

 This means that the vagus nerve is responsible for such varied tasks as heart rate, gastrointestinal peristalsis, sweating, and quite a few muscle movements in the mouth, including speech (via the recurrent laryngeal nerve).
 It also has some afferent fibers that innervate the inner (canal) portion of the outer ear (via the auricular branch, also known as Arnold's or Alderman's nerve) and part of the meninges.
+The vagus nerve is also responsible for regulating inflammation in the body, via the inflammatory reflex.

 Efferent vagus nerve fibers innervating the pharynx and back of the throat are responsible for the gag reflex.
 In addition, 5-HT3 receptor-mediated afferent vagus stimulation in the gut due to gastroenteritis is a cause of vomiting.
 Stimulation of the vagus nerve in the cervix uteri (as in some medical procedures) can lead to a vasovagal response.

 The vagus nerve also plays a role in satiation following food consumption.
 Knocking out vagal nerve receptors has been shown to cause hyperphagia (greatly increased food intake).
+Neuroscientist Ivan De Araujo and colleagues have shown that the vagus nerve transmits reward signals from the body to the brain, potentially explaining how stimulation of the nerve leads to emotional changes.

 Cardiac effects

 Parasympathetic innervation of the heart is partially controlled by the vagus nerve and is shared by the thoracic ganglia.
 Vagal and spinal ganglionic nerves mediate the lowering of the heart rate.
 The right vagus branch innervates the sinoatrial node.
 In healthy people, parasympathetic tone from these sources is well-matched to sympathetic tone.
 Hyperstimulation of parasympathetic influence promotes bradyarrhythmias.
 When hyperstimulated, the left vagal branch predisposes the heart to conduction block at the atrioventricular node.

 At this location, neuroscientist Otto Loewi first demonstrated that nerves secrete substances called neurotransmitters, which have effects on receptors in target tissues.
 In his experiment, Loewi electrically stimulated the vagus nerve of a frog heart, which slowed the heart.
 Then he took the fluid from the heart and transferred it to a second frog heart without a vagus nerve.
 The second heart slowed without electrical stimulation.
 Loewi described the substance released by the vagus nerve as vagusstoff, which was later found to be acetylcholine.

 Drugs that inhibit the muscarinic receptors (anticholinergics) such as atropine and scopolamine, are called vagolytic because they inhibit the action of the vagus nerve on the heart, gastrointestinal tract, and other organs.
 Anticholinergic drugs increase heart rate and are used to treat bradycardia.